 Webb finished the game with 256 yards and two touchdowns.
 Fisher ended with 169 yards on 21 carries.

 The Mean Green opened the game with an impressive 32-yard pass to tight end Robert Harmon.
 The catch was Harmon’s first of the season and brought the Mean Green to the K-State 48-yard line.
-The drive stalled, however, and North Texas was forced to punt.
+The drive stalled, however, and

 The Wildcats answered on the ensuing possession with a field goal.
 K-State drove 80 yards on 11 plays before the Mean Green defense held strong on the 14-yard line.